sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 ### Token Exchange Request
-If the OpenID Provider is acting as an Security Token Service (STS) as specified in [[RFC8693]], then the Token Exchange Request and Response MUST be in accordance with that specification (see section 2).
+If the OpenID Provider is acting as an Security Token Service (STS) as specified in [[RFC8693]], then the Token Exchange Request and Response MUST be in accordance with Section 2 of that specification, with some differences due to the fact that the semantics of the claims involved with representations are reversed, as indicated in the remark in [Section 5.3](#representation-relationships), and to support the changing of subjects for representation.

 The following parameters are specified: